2002 Atlantic Sun men's basketball tournament

-The Owls, therefore, received the TAAC's automatic bid to the 2002 NCAA tournament, their first appearance in the Division I tournament.
+The Owls, therefore, received the Atlantic Sun's automatic bid to the 2002 NCAA tournament, their first appearance in the Division I tournament.

 Format

 The Atlantic Sun added Belmont as their eleventh member prior to the season.
 However, the tournament reverted to its old format whereby only the top eight teams from the conference tournament were eligible for the tournament.
 These eight teams were seeded based on regular season conference records.